luntergroup/octopus/README.md

 - [polyclone](https://github.com/luntergroup/octopus/wiki/Calling-models:-Polyclone): call variants in samples with an unknown mixture of haploid clones, such a bacteria or viral samples.
 - [cell](https://github.com/luntergroup/octopus/wiki/Calling-models:-Cell): call variants in a set of single cell samples from the same individual.

-Octopus is currently able to call SNVs, small-medium sized indels, small complex rearrangements, and micro-inversions.
+Octopus is able to call SNVs, small-medium sized indels, and small complex rearrangements.

 ## Quick start